uibcdf/Study_Group_MMGBSA/README.md

 - Look for the meaning of the spanish word "adanismo".
 Do you really think is a good attitude to start a scientific career?
 - Spend 10 minutes in internet looking for what the "Dunning-Kruger effect" is.
 Did you understand the plot confidence vs. knowledge?
 Where are you now?
-Where will you be in two weeks, and in two years of digging into a topic?
+Where are you going to be in two weeks, and in two years of digging into this topic?
 - If you walk 1000 steps and just one, just a single step, any one, was random, you will have no idea where you are at the end of your walk.
 Do not guess anything.
 Do not assume anything.
 Do not advance in your research with out understanding every move you did, every mistake or success you made.